 - If you have a flap/elevator mix you can program up elevator trim for boost and glide.
 If you can’t set the up elevator trim to a switch on your radio you’ll have to manually put in boost and glide trim using the trim tabs which is hard to do while flying the model.
-My model needed a slight amount of down trim for vertical boost and the model needs approximately 1/4-3/8″ of up trim for glide.
+My model needed approximately 1/4-5/16″ of up trim for glide.

-- Use the included Velcro to attach the receiver insde the body tube far enough in that the nose cone won’t hit it.
+- Use the included Velcro to attach the receiver insde top of the nose cone.
 This allows you to be able to remove and replace the receiver if needed for repairs or for removing the servo wires.

 - I attached the battery inside the nose cone on the bottom of the shoulder with velcro.